httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 ~~~

-# Structured Digest Algorithm Registry {#algorithms}
+# Hash Algorithms for HTTP Digest Fields Registry {#algorithms}

-The "HTTP Structured Digest Algorithm Registry", maintained by IANA at
+The "Hash Algorithms for HTTP Digest Fields", maintained by IANA at
-<https://www.iana.org/assignments/http-dig-alg/> registers algorithms for use
+<https://www.iana.org/assignments/http-dig-alg/>, registers algorithms for use
-with a range of HTTP fields.
+with the Representation-Digest, Content-Digest, Want-Representation-Digest, and
+Want-Content-Digest fields defined in this document.

+This registry uses the Specification
+Required policy ({{Section 4.6 of !RFC8126}}).

 Registrations MUST include the following fields:

- - Algorithm: a friendly name of the algorithm
- - Description: a short description of the algorithm
  - Algorithm Key: the Structured Fields key value used in
    `Representation-Digest`, `Content-Digest`, `Want-Representation-Digest` or
     `Want-Content-Digest` field Dictionary member keys